zonemaster/zonemaster/README.md

 Zonemaster GUI is tested manually and with testing tools.
 See the [Zonemaster-gui repository][Zonemaster-GUI] for more details.

-## Support of DNSSEC algorithms 15 and 16
+## Support of DNSKEY algorithms 15 and 16

-To be able to support and process algorithms 15 (Ed25519) and 16 (Ed448) for DNSSEC the underlying OS must have a recent version of [OpenSSL] installed, and [LDNS] being linked against that OpenSSL (see [Zonemaster-LDNS-README][Zonemaster-LDNS] for more details).
-These conditions are not met in all supported OSs.
-The following table lists the expected support for algorithms 15 and 16 in the supported OSs, given that the installation instructions given for Zonemaster have been followed.
+To be able to support and process DNSKEY algorithms 15 (Ed25519) and 16 (Ed448) for DNSSEC the underlying OS must have a recent version of [OpenSSL] installed, and [LDNS] being linked against that OpenSSL (see [Zonemaster-LDNS-README][Zonemaster-LDNS] for more details).
+Then information below on support of the algorithms assumes that the installation instructions given for Zonemaster have been followed.
 A test of the domains `ed25519.nl` and `superdns.nl` will reveal if the Zonemaster installation has the support or not for algorithms 15 and 16, respectively.